 After two years of uncertainty when it comes to all sorts of events, we’re sure you’re absolutely raring to go to take part in rides, sportives and challenges in 2022.
 Thankfully, with a large proportion of the population now vaccinated and the booster roll-out gathering speed, things are still looking up in comparison to a year ago.

-So with our sights trained on the new year, we’ve put together this roundup of events staff members are most looking forward to all around the UK.
+So with our sights trained on the new year, we’ve put together this round-up of events Cycling UK staff members are most looking forward to all around the UK.

 We’re keeping our fingers crossed that everything in this list can go ahead as planned, but some dates are still to be confirmed so it’s always best to keep checking the event websites for updates.

 25 June 2022